voilknetwork/voilk/README.md

 FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-# Whitepaper

-You can read the Voilk Whitepaper at [Voilk.io/VoilkWhitePaper.pdf](https://voilk.io/VoilkWhitePaper.pdf).

 # Quickstart